ngkalaf/ngkalaf.github.io/teaching.md

 <p><img align="left" style="padding: 0 15px; width: 20%; height: 20%" src="https://www.joshuaboston.com/img/TandLcertificatebadge20192.jpg"></p>
 <p style="margin-top: 10px;"> </p>

-During the 2019-2020 academic year, I completed the BGSU Teaching and Learning Certificate Program as part of the Center for Faculty Excellence.
+During the 2019-2020 and 2020-2021 academic years, I completed the BGSU Teaching and Learning Certificate Program as part of the Center for Faculty Excellence.
 Across a series of professional development workshops, ranging in topic from inclusive pedagogy to active learning strategies, the program provided me and other faculty member with many <a href="https://www.bgsu.edu/center-for-faculty-excellence/get-certified/bgsu-teaching-and-learning-certificate-program.html" target="_blank">"opportunities [...] to explore current, innovative, and effective teaching strategies that support student success.''</a>